Take your core strength to the next level while also protecting the low back.

 If they are too easy, switch to regular.

-Whatever the case, start incorporating them into your workouts.
+Whatever the case, start putting them into your workouts.

 Whether it's in your warm-up, during your workout or on your off-days - this is an exercise to master and see just how much stronger your core becomes.